Mark O'Shea (herpetologist): Honours

 O'Shea is a Fellow of the Royal Geographical Society and The Explorers Club of New York.
-In November 2000 he received the Millennium Award for Services to Exploration (Zoology) from the British Chapter of The Explorers Club.
+In November 2000, he received the Millennium Award for Services to Exploration (Zoology) from the British Chapter of The Explorers Club.
 The other recipients were Brian Jones (Aerospace), F. Story Musgrave (Artists), Michael Wood (History), Sylvia Earle (Marine Sciences), Sir Chris Bonington (Mountaineering), Buzz Aldrin (Outer Space), and Sir Ranulph Fiennes (Navigation).

-He was Chairman of the International Herpetological Society (IHS) from 1983–86 and its President from 2003–06.
-In July 2010 the IHS awarded O'Shea with a life membership and fellowship for his "contributions to the Society and herpetology in general".
+He was Chairman of the International Herpetological Society (IHS) from 1983 to 1986 and its president from 2003 to 2006.
+In July 2010, the IHS awarded O'Shea a life membership and fellowship for his "contributions to the Society and herpetology in general".

-In September 2002 O'Shea received an honorary Doctor of Science degree from the University of Wolverhampton, for "services to herpetology".
+In September 2002, O'Shea received an honorary Doctor of Science degree from the University of Wolverhampton, for "services to herpetology".

-In September 2018 O'Shea was appointed Professor of Herpetology at the University of Wolverhampton.
+In September 2018, O'Shea was appointed Professor of Herpetology at the University of Wolverhampton.

-O'Shea is a patron of the National Association for Bikers with a Disability. and the Small Woods Association.
+O'Shea is a patron of the National Association for Bikers with a Disability and the Small Woods Association.

-He was appointed Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to higher education, zoology, reptile conservation and snakebite research.
+He was appointed Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to higher education, zoology, reptile conservation, and snakebite research.